facebook/create-react-app/README.md

 ### `npm test`

-Runs the test watcher in an interactive mode.
+Runs the test watcher in an interactive mode.<br>
 By default, runs tests related to files changes since the last commit.

 [Read more about testing.](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests)